 Most of the time when I paint in ArtRage, I put a series of color swatches to work from along the side of the canvas.
 Since Tippy was basically black, brown and white with a little pink and green I didn’t do that this time.
 But after he was getting more finished I felt the need to add in hints of complementary colors.

-I started painting in the lighter background color so I could blend out my edges a bit on the fur all the way around the portrait.
+I started painting in the lighter background color so I could blend out my edges a bit on the fur around the portrait.

 Step 10: Welcome to the monotonous middle of this cat painting